JuliaDynamics/DynamicalBilliards.jl/README.md

 ```
 To propagate the particle you use the same functions
 ```
-t, poss, vels = evolve!(p, bt, 1000.0)
-xt, yt, vxt, vyt, ts = construct(ω, t, poss, vels)
+ct, poss, vels, ω = evolve!(p, bt, 1000.0)  #evolve for magnetic also returns ω xt, yt, vxt, vyt, ts = construct(ct, poss, vels, ω, dt)
 # or equivalently:
-xt, yt, vxt, vyt, ts = construct(ω, evolve!(p, bt, 1000.0)...)
+xt, yt, vxt, vyt, ts = construct(evolve!(p, bt, 1000.0)..., dt)
 ```
 As you can see, the second difference is that the additional argument of the angular velocity must also be provided to the `construct()` function, in order for it to construct circular motion instead of straight motion between collisions.
-(Note: the `ω` argument is always given as the first argument, for consistency)
+(Note: `evolve!()` returns 4 arguments for magnetic propagation, making the ellipsis syntax extremely useful!).

+The final optional argument `dt` is the time-step at which the timeseries are constructed (since they are made up of sines and cosines).

 ## Visualizing
 *(all plotting in* `DynamicalBilliards` *is currently done through the* `PyPlot` *package.
 In a future update a switch will happen towards* `Plots.jl` *)*